Sharkey Landfill: Clean up

-Initial clean up of Sharey Landfill began with a standard 5 part plan.
+Initial clean up of Sharkey Landfill began with a standard 5 part plan.
 This continued until 1993 when progress was made and so the cleaning had to not be AS severe.
 As of 2004, construction was no longer needed.
 Site sampling continues to this day.

 Initial clean up

 Standard clean up goes as follows; 1.
-Capping of the landfill with a clay-like membrane under a large layer of dirt to deter the movement of the waste due to rain and snow runoff and to also to promote vegetation growth.
+Capping of the landfill with a clay-like membrane under a large layer of dirt to deter the movement of the waste due to rain and snow runoff and to also promote vegetation growth.
 2. The creation of vents within the membrane to ensure there is no buildup of gases such as methane.
 3. Controls of surface water to specifically handle storm and rain runoff, along with controls over river erosion of the site.
 4. Standard security fence placement to ensure the safety of people and animals from being harmed by the contamination.
 And 5.
-A long-term program meant to handle the monitoring of nearby groundwater to test if the cleanup process is actually working.
+A long-term program meant to handle the monitoring of nearby groundwater to test if the clean-up process is actually working.